 So here we go…

 My favorite topic! 🙂 If all you had in your house was a Bible, you would be set!
-In fact, I remember learning of a father and daughter who were homeless, but he was determined to homeschool her (now you have no excuses!).
+In fact, in the early days of education in the United States, the Bible was the only textbook used.
+I also remember learning of a father and daughter who were homeless in recent years, but he was determined to homeschool her (now you have no excuses!).
 He had only a Bible and a dictionary for teaching, yet when the state tested her, she was well above the academic level of her peers!
 God promises that if we seek Him first, “all” these things will be added to us.
 That is, everything that is necessary for this life will be given to us, including all the academic training we need, when we need it!
 So start with Bible everyday…first for you, then after that, with your children.

 Building on the Rock series – Korban and I have really enjoyed this series of devotional books!
 They are basically my “fall back” for when we need to skip family devotions for some reason (which we really try not to do), or for when we have a little extra time to read before bed.
 The stories are all based on true stories, mostly from at least 100 years ago, and many of them contain miraculous events and answers to prayer.
 One thing that always impresses and convicts me is the importance Christians of that generation put on the Sabbath, and how many of the stories show God working miraculously for those who sacrificed to honor the Sabbath and not work or do other things they felt would be breaking it.